Thejaswini-y-r/Student_Percentage_Prediction/README.md

 # Student_Percentage_Prediction
-Predict the percentage of the student based on number of study hours
+Predict the percentage of the student based on number of study hours using simple linear regression